ciusji/guinsoo/docs/installation.md

 ## Querying

 **GuinsooDB** supports the standard JDBC methods.
 First a statement object has to be created from the simple method of `ConnectionBuilder`.
-Below are two examples.
+Below is a example.
 See also the [JDBC guides](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).

 ```java